Varshini0304/churn-analysis-power-bi/README.md

 # churn-analysis-power-bi
-This is an analysis on bank customer churn prediction using Power BI and I am currently working on a research paper of this project.
+This project aids in the forecast of the bank customer churn attrition rate, a power BI dashboard is created, and the accuracy is verified using Random Forest prediction method.